Sengi

 They are widely distributed across the southern part of Africa, and although common nowhere, can be found in almost any type of habitat, from the Namib Desert to boulder-strewn outcrops in South Africa to thick forest.
-One species, the North African elephant shrew, remains in the semi-arid, mountainous country in the far northwest of Africa.
-The Somali elephant shrew went unobserved from 1968 to 2020 but was rediscovered by a group of scientists in Djibouti.
+One species, the North African sengi, remains in the semi-arid, mountainous country in the far northwest of Africa.
+The Somali sengi went unobserved from 1968 to 2020 but was rediscovered by a group of scientists in Djibouti.

 Description

-Skeleton of North African elephant shrew.

-Elephant shrews are small, quadrupedal, insectivorous mammals.
+Sengis are small, quadrupedal, insectivorous mammals.
 They have scaly tails, long snouts, and bear a superficial resemblance to shrews or rodents.
 They have long legs relative to their size, which are used to move from one place to another like rabbits.

-Elephant shrews use their flexible proboscises to search for food, with the length of the snout varying between species.
+Sengis use their flexible proboscises to search for food, with the length of the snout varying between species.